Extended regime of nematic order in an interacting monomer-dimer model of Heilmann and Lieb: Microscopic characterization of nematic order

 Note that these events partition $\Omega$.
 By Theorem~\ref{thm:horizontal dimers are unlikely}, $\mu_\ver(E_2)\le 2C_{\ref{thm:horizontal dimers are unlikely}}e^{-\beta a}$.
 By Proposition~\ref{prop:infinite-volume chessboard estimate for product measures} and Item~\ref{itm:vacancy chessboard seminorm} of Corollary~\ref{cor:local defect chessboard seminorms}, $\mu_\ver(E_3)\le e^{-\frac{1}{2}\beta(\chempot+a)}$.
 Hence,

 Since $\mu_\ver$ is $\Z^2$-invariant, $\mu_\ver(E_1)=2\mu_\ver(\sigma(e)=1)$, which implies the theorem. \end{proof}

-\section{Acknowledgments}
+\subsection{Acknowledgments}

-The author thanks Ian Jauslin and Ron Peled for suggesting the problem and the latter for enlightening discussions, including pointing out that the chessboard estimate applies to independent couplings of reflection-positive measures.
+The author thanks Ian Jauslin and Ron Peled for suggesting the problem and the latter in particular for many enlightening discussions, including for pointing out that the chessboard estimate applies to independent couplings of reflection-positive measures.
 The author also thanks Minhao Bai and Anupam Nayak for helpful discussions.
 The author is supported by an SAS Fellowship at Rutgers University.